AyushJam/Floating-Point-Adder/README.md

 ![e3](./figs/3.svg)

 <p align = "justify">  Hence, in this representation 0000 means decimal 0.0625 and 1111 means 12.
 Using this representaion, 4-bits covers a wider range of numbers.
 However, it is important to note the spacing between succesive numbers as illustrated in the figure.
-Altough, floating-point provides a wider range this comes with a larger spacing between large numbers and smaller spacing between small numbers.   </p>
+Although, floating-point provides a wider range this comes with a larger spacing between large numbers and smaller spacing between small numbers.   </p>

 <p align="center">